Guidance

 Are learners studying part time eligible for Fees Free?

 Learners eligible for Fees Free can study either part time or full time.
-For example, they could access some Fees Free study in 2023 and may be able to carry over some remaining entitlement into future years.
+For example, they could access some Fees Free study in 2024 and may be able to carry over some remaining entitlement into future years.

-For more information see Carrying over fees-free entitlement.
+For more information see Carrying over Fees Free entitlement.

 Will learners studying from overseas be eligible?